 Before The Shipment

-- Estimate customs duty (Customs Duties chapter).
+- Estimate customs duty (Customs Duties guide).

 During The Shipment